 It bears repeating: Always watch your child when they're using a learning tower.
 We've found them to be generally sturdy and sound, but little kids can be unpredictable.

 "My daughter got so excited about her new learning tower that she climbed it wildly, all over, from every direction.
 She wanted to sit on the slender rim on top, she wanted to lean way out to one side and yank on it, she climbed up one side and down the other side.
 She did everything except enter carefully through the front," a tester told us.
 "I lowered the platform, which made it harder for her to climb.
 But it did fall over once while she exercised on her 'new playground.'
 After about a week, she knew how to use it correctly.
-And in retrospect, it was mighty sturdy to put up with all of her climbing."
+In retrospect, it was mighty sturdy to put up with all of her climbing."

 Though learning towers are designed to foster a sense of independence, they might also provide a false sense of security, Rothman said.
 They are not the equivalent of a highchair, which restricts movement with a belt.
 Also, your kid can try to push a tower over to something you don't want them to touch.
-So in other words, in order to raise your independent kid, you're going to have to watch them like a hawk and teach them the rules, over and over again.

 How to keep kids safe in a learning tower